 You might be surprised how easy it is to repair the cane chair seat of your bentwood with just some ordinary household tools.

-We have a whole set of Thonet bentwood chairs that my parents bought in 1978 and 1981 (how do I know? the year is stamped on the chair underneath the seat).
+We have a whole set of Thonet bentwood chairs that my parents bought in 1978 and 1981 (how do I know?
+The year is stamped on the chair underneath the seat).

 These classic cane chairs are perfect in our kitchen.
 With all this use, we’ve had to periodically repair a seat here and there, even though we have been putting chair cushions on them.

-First, I would take those Thonet chairs to repair shops.
+Years ago, I would take those Thonet chairs to repair shops.
 But now that I have repaired a few cane chairs myself, I just want to share with you how easy it actually is.

 You will not need any special tools or skills for this repair.
 Hopefully, this tutorial inspires you and gives you the confidence to try to tackle more DIY repair projects in your own home!